readren/angular-cli-sbt-plugin/README.md

 	.settings(AngularCliPlugin.overridenProjectSettings)
 </pre>

+####Remove non used directories
+Remove the default sbt source directories `<projectBase>/src/main` and `<projectBase>/src/test` created by the "minimal-scala" template.

 ##Usage
+The SBT part of the project would be as usual except the source directory structure.
+The `scalaSource` and `javaSource` settings point to "<projectBase>/src/app" for both, the compile and test configurations.
+The criteria to discriminate between compile, test, server, or client source are file name tags, instead of the containing directory.

+The _angular-cli_ part of the project can be managed as usual from the console, or inside the SBT interactive CLI.
+This plugin adds two sbt task to handle _angular-cli_ from SBT:

 Use the `build` task to build the client side of the application.
-Its equivalent to `ng build`.
+It's equivalent to `ng build`.

 Use the `ng <parameters>` input task to execute any other _angular-cli_ command.